|

 not intended to.
 It is intended to add increased speed - but

-it is not an appropriate tool outside a military context (where
+that is achieved at the expense of thoroughness (safety).
+It is not an appropriate tool outside a military context (where

 speed may be more important than occasional False-negatives